PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 }
 ```

-**Note**: If after having installed [GraphViz](http://www.graphviz.org/), the above is not displayed as a graph, make sure to restart the IoT Gateway service
+**Note**: If after having installed [GraphViz](http://www.graphviz.org/), the above is not displayed as a graph, make sure to restart the
-(or the machine).
+{{AppName}} service (or the machine).
 GraphViz is detected during initialization of the service.
-Make sure that GraphViz is installed in the program data folder, preferrably
+Make sure that GraphViz is installed in the
-in its default folder.
+program data folder, preferrably in its default folder.

 **Note 2**: You can make the graph clickable by embedding [URL attributes](http://www.graphviz.org/doc/info/attrs.html#d:URL) on either nodes, edges
 or the entire graph.